OneDaijo/daijo-contracts/Specification.md

 ### Controllable.sol //TODO: Upate with fewer functions (some moved to BuyerStore)
 ###### Controllable is a base contract that provides administrator control functionality for the crowdsale contract.
-It contains 3 modifiers:
+It contains X modifiers:
 ###### `onlyIfActive`: Requires the crowdsale to be active
 ###### `onlyIfHalted`: Requires the crowdsale to be halted
 ###### `onlyWhitelisted`: Requires an address to be on the whitelist